Permafrost/Tundra/SERVICES.md

 #### Inputs:

-* `$code` is the [HTTP status code] for the returned response.
+* `$response.code` is the [HTTP status code] for the returned response.
 For example, a `200` status code indicates the request was successful.
 For transports other than HTTP, a status code >= `400` will result in an exception being thrown.
 This is the appropriate response, as it will result in the correct action for those transports occurring (such as a SOAP fault for a SOAP invocation, or a file transfer failure for an FTP invocation, for example).
-* `$message` is an optional message to be associated with the given status code.
+* `$response.message` is an optional message to be associated with the given status code.
 If not specified, the standard status message for the code will be used.
 This is only applicable to HTTP transports.
-* `$headers` is an optional `IData` document containing HTTP header keys and values to be added to the response.
+* `$response.headers` is an optional `IData` document containing HTTP header keys and values to be added to the response.
 This is only applicable to HTTP transports.
-* `$content` is an optional string, byte array, or input stream containing the response body to be returned.
+* `$response.content` is an optional string, byte array, or input stream containing the response body to be returned.
 If not specified, defaults to an empty string.
-* `$content.type` is the mime type of the given response body content.
+* `$response.content.type` is the MIME media type of the given response body content.
 If not specified, defaults to `application/octet-stream` (the mime type for arbitrary binary data).
-* `$content.encoding` is an optional character set used to encode `$content` when specified as a string.
-Defaults to [UTF-8].
+* `$response.content.encoding` is an optional character set used to encode `$response.content` when it represents text data.
+Defaults to [UTF-8] if the `$response.content.type` represents text data.

 ---